codereport/codereport.github.io/_posts/2022-09-27-GPUArrayLanguages.md

 My plan is to try and have as many of the above folks on ArrayCast in the future.
 I will update this blog post with links whenever one of them appears.

-Some honorable mention projects that didn't get mentioned but are relevant to the space are:
+Some honorable mention projects (some that didn't get mentioned) but are relevant to the space are:

 * [**JAX**](https://github.com/google/jax), Autograd and XLA, brought together for high-performance ML research
 * [**XLA**](https://www.tensorflow.org/xla), a domain-specific compiler for linear algebra that can accelerate TensorFlow
 * [**PyTorch**](https://github.com/pytorch/pytorch), tensors and dynamic neural networks in Python with strong GPU acceleration
+* [**TensorFlow**](https://github.com/tensorflow/tensorflow), an open source platform for machine learning
 * [**Nx**](https://github.com/elixir-nx/nx), multidimensional arrays (tensors) and numerical definitions for Elixir

 Finally, while compiling all the links for this blog, I came across [A comparison of Futhark and Dex](https://futhark-lang.org/blog/2020-12-28-futhark-and-dex.html) which definitely might be of interest to some of the readers.